 Another famous story of Hungarian mathematics is that of Pál (Paul) Erdős.
 He strongly believed that finding the right questions is at least as important as the solution – and he proved this by proposing hundreds of problems to his colleagues, during his intensive social activities and often unexpected visits around the world.
 He liked offering payments (from 25 dollars to several thousand dollars) for colleagues who first solve his favourite problems in number theory, combinatorics, graph theory, probability theory.
 Many of these questions were settled throughout the years, others are still open and serve as a basis for active research.

 Pál Erdős (Budapest, 1913 – Warsaw, 1996) was the son of a couple of two teachers.
 During his years in high school, he regularly worked on the problems of KöMaL, a (still published) monthly journal inteded to help students to develop their mathematical knowledge and problem-solving skills.
-He was a very active member of a group of young mathematicians and students, who regularly met in Városliget, the largest park of Budapest, and worked on various open problems.
+He was a very active member of a group of young mathematicians and students, who regularly met in Városliget (City Park of Budapest), the largest park of Budapest, and worked on various open problems (see the photo above).
 Later, Erdős spent several years abroad (in Manchester and Princeton, for example), but from 1955, he could return to Budapest.
 He continuously growed the group of mathematicians he worked together with, and, with the help of his collaborators, regarding the number of published papers, he became the second most prolific mathematician on the world (with around 1500 papers, just after the Swiss mathematician Leonhard Euler, listed here).

 He had various results in number theory, combinatorics and other topics, and his work had a huge impact on the research of many mathematicians, both in Hungary and around the world.
 To mention one particular result from number theory: with Ginsburg and Ziv, he proved that for every integer n, among 2n-1 integers, we can always find exactly n numbers whose sum is divisible by n.

 The area of combinatorics is very popular among Hungarian mathematicians, partially due to the effect of the work of Pál Erdős.
-Hence it is not by chance that two out of the three Hungarian mathematicians who have been awarded the Abel prize (Péter Lax, László Lovász, Endre Szemerédi), have done significant research in the area of combinatorics.
+From the story of Eszter Szekeres, we can learn how this worked.
+Later on, it is not by chance that two out of the three Hungarian mathematicians who have been awarded the Abel prize (Péter Lax, László Lovász, Endre Szemerédi), have done significant research in the area of combinatorics.

 László Lovász was born in Budapest, in 1948.
 Both within and outside the area of combinatorics, his research is often motivated by problems coming from computer science (notice that 1948 was the year when „Manchester Baby” run its first program, which meant that it was not necessary any more to rewire or restructure the machines to modify the set of instructions, and that the memory of a computer could be used as we more or less use it nowadays as well).
 Among other results, Lovász proposed widely used algorithms (e.g. the LLL lattice reduction algorithm), and elaborated the algorithmic theory of convex bodies and grids.
 He also had a leading role in the foundations of graph limit theory, as his book „Large networks and graph limits” shows.
 This topic was partially motivated by the evolving interest in the structure of large networks like the internet, or online social networks.
 His work showed that a new viewpoint on these large discrete structures can lead to various new results by the application of tools from mathematical analysis and probability theory.